davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 If you think about it, this means the story has a climax: there must be a single step of the algorithm that makes a decision once and for all.
 Before that step runs, the system could still choose either red or blue; after that step, all fates are sealed, and either red or blue has been chosen.
 For this book, we'll call this step the **decision point**.
 It would be redundant to continue doing decision-making work after the decision point, all the algorithm really needs to do afterward is make sure every node can find out what decision was made.

-Without knowing anything about what consensus algorithm you've invented, I can be certain that the decision point is always a single step &mdash; a single instruction, or a single line of code basically &mdash; that runs on a single node.
+Without knowing anything about what consensus algorithms you or anyone else has invented, I can be certain that the decision point is always a single step &mdash; a single instruction, or a single line of code basically &mdash; that runs on a single node.
 How do I know that?
-Simple: every step of a distributed algorithm runs on a single node, and the decision point *is* a single step of the algorithm by definition (it's the one that brings the system as a whole from "undecided" to having a permanent locked-in decision).
+Simple: every step of a distributed algorithm runs on a single node, and the decision point *is* a single step of the algorithm, by definition (namely, the decision point is the step that brings the system as a whole from "undecided" to having a permanent, locked-in decision).

 In the leader-based replication algorithm, the decision point is easy to find: it's the point when the leader receives the first proposal and assigns it to its local `value` varaible, here: